Jeff Williams (ice hockey)

 Jeff Williams (born February 11, 1976) is a Canadian former professional ice hockey player.

+Career

-He was selected by the New Jersey Devils in the seventh round (181st overall) of the 1994 NHL Entry Draft.
+Williams was selected by the New Jersey Devils in the seventh round (181st overall) of the 1994 NHL Entry Draft.

 Over the course of his 10-year professional career, Williams played 334 regular-season games in the American Hockey League, as well as games in the Finnish SM-liiga and Swedish Elitserien.